This post has been sponsored by Dr. Brown’s though all opinions are my own.

 Hey, you just never know when you’ll need it.
 I was a Girl Scout – always be prepared.
 Better to have it and not need it than need it and be in a pit of despair (literally).

 For throwing away diapers or a place to put dirty clothes.

 Add these for a baby:

 Organization: nothing worse than when you’re frantically searching for something in your purse and can’t find it.
-Avoid this dilemma by choosing a stylish bag that has separate compartments – then make sure you consciously put every item in a logical place, and put it in the same place every time.
+Avoid this dilemma by choosing a cute bag that has separate compartments – then make sure you consciously put every item in a logical place, and put it in the same place every time.

 Downsize: your bulky items.
 If you have a wallet that’s the size of a small clutch, put your essential wallet items into a small, folded wallet to free up space and lighten your load.
 Don’t have a small pack of travel wipes?
-Put a small chunk in a Ziplock baggie.
+Put a small chunk in a baggie.

 Group like objects: either in your bag’s compartments or again, with those trusty Ziplock baggies, put together objects that logically go together, so instead of blindly searching for small, individual items, you can have a personal care baggie with your chap stick, nail clippers, travel lotion, and sanitizer.